liquinlab/elm-smile/docs/timeline.md

 })
 ```

-First, we define two simple Vue [components](/components), then we create an
+First, we define two simple Vue [components](/components) (here we used a
+short-hand technique which avoided even needing a Single-File Component), then
-array called `routes` which configures each route.
-Each route is, in effect, a
+we create an array called `routes` which configures each route.
+Each route is,
-mapping between a particular URL and a component.
-For example, in this code
+in effect, a mapping between a particular URL and a component.
+For example, in
-snippet, `/` on the server is mapped to the `Welcome` component and `/consent`
+this code snippet, `/` on the server is mapped to the `Welcome` component and
-to the `Consent` component.
+`/consent` to the `Consent` component.

 You can read this as saying "When the user requests the `/` URL on this
 application, display the `Welcome` component".
 Specifically, it renders the